bup/bup/README.md

    workaround is to just start a new BUP_DIR occasionally, i.e. bup-2013, bup-2014...

- - bup has never been tested on anything but Linux, MacOS, and Windows+Cygwin.
+ - bup has never been tested on anything but Linux, FreeBSD, NetBSD, OS X, and Windows+Cygwin.

     There's nothing that makes it *inherently* non-portable, though, so that's mostly a matter of someone putting in some effort.
 (For a